JuliaSpace/SatelliteToolboxPropagators.jl/src/API.md

 ```

 that simultaneously initialize and propagate the orbit to the instant `t` [s] after the
-input elements. `args...` and `kwargs...` must be the same as the initialization function
+input elements. `args...` and `kwargs...` must be the same as in the initialization function
 `Propagators.init`.